-Prior to re-contracting with an OJT employer, the past performance of that employer will be reviewed.
-An OJT contract will not be entered into with an employer who has failed to provide OJT participants with continued long-term employment as regular employees with wages and working conditions at the same level and to the same extent as similarly situated employees.

-OJT participants that voluntarily quit, or are terminated for cause, or are released due to unforeseeable changes in business conditions, need not result in termination of employer eligibility for future OJT contracts.
+Prior to re-contracting with an OJT employer, the past performance of that employer must be reviewed.
+An OJT contract must not be entered into with an employer who has previously exhibited a pattern of failing to provide OJT participants with continued long-term employment as regular employees with wages, benefits, and working conditions at the same level and to the same extent as similarly situated employees.
+OJT participants who voluntarily quit, are terminated for cause, or are released due to unforeseeable changes in business conditions need not result in termination of employer eligibility for future OJT contracts.